-2.1.
+- 2.1.
 National environmental policy was first articulated in the Third Five Year Development Plan1 (TFYDP).
 It was previously developed by separate public organizations, especially local governments, so it was not national in scope.
 It was later felt that policies alone were not sufficient to prevent and eliminate environmental problems.
 Following this realization, there was recourse to special constitutional, legal, institutional, and technical arrangements for addressing environmental problems.
-Also, efforts were initiated to get existing public agencies, private organizations and individual citizens to plan and implement their activities integrating a concern for protection of the environment.

-2.2 The Seventh Five Year Development Plan2 (SFYDP) currently embodies national policy in all key sectors, including the environment.
-Its major Objectives, Principles and Policies under the heading "Protection and Improvement of the Environment" include :
+Also, efforts were initiated to get existing public agencies, private organizations and individual citizens to plan and implement their activities integrating a concern for protection of the environment. - 2.2.
+The Seventh Five Year Development Plan2 (SFYDP) currently embodies national policy in all key sectors, including the environment.
+Its major Objectives, Principles and Policies under the heading "Protection and Improvement of the Environment" include:

-- Emphasizing pollution prevention rather than clean-up; - Using an appropriate combination of economic and regulatory instruments; - Developing regional and eco-basin strategies: - ◆ Strengthening the system of environmental management; - Ensuring that policies and solutions are in accordance with EU norms and international standards; - Revising and enhancing the financing system for environmental protection, management and improvement; - Promoting environmental awareness through formal and non- formal channels; and - Harmonizing legislation to ensure compatibility between economic development and environmental protection.

-2.3 The instruments to implement these policies are a priority project entitled

-"Institutional Arrangements on the Environment" and the preparation of a "National Strategy of the Environment" (the NEAP).
+- Emphasizing pollution prevention rather than clean-up; - Using an appropriate combination of economic and regulatory instruments: - ◆ Developing regional and ecobasin strategies; - ◆ Strengthening the system of environmental management; - Ensuring that policies and solutions are in accordance with EU norms and international standards: - ◆ Revising and enhancing the financing system for environmental protection, management and improvement; - ♦ Promoting environmental awareness through formal and non-formal channels; and - ◆ Harmonizing legislation to ensure compatibility between economic development and environmental protection. - 2.3.
+The instruments to implement these policies are a priority project entitled "Institutional Arrangements on the Environment" and the preparation of a "National Strategy of the Environment" (the

+NEAP).
 SPO is responsible for monitoring policy implementation as well as the institutional project.
 As the SFYDP was only initiated in 1996, it is too early to assess the effectiveness of policy and project implementation.

-2.4 By 1997, Turkey had become party to 38 conventions, signed 29 declarations and enacted 15 bilateral agreements on environmental protection and management, which, according to the Constitution, have the "effect of law".
-These international commitments are listed in Annex 2.In addition, the country hosted a 1996 meeting on climate change, and the National Assembly is considering the approval of antidesertification convention.

-2.5 The country participates in various regional initiatives such the as Mediterranean Environmental Technical Program (METAP), Assistance the Mediterranean Action Plan, Black Sea Environmental Program and Regional Agenda 21. - To date, METAP has supported projects on solid waste management, institutional strengthening of the Ministry of (ME), Environment coastal zone management, and environmental finance.
+- By 1997, Turkey had become party to 2.4.
+38 conventions, signed 29 declarations and bilateral enacted 15 agreements environmental protection and management, which, according to the Constitution, have the "effect of law".
+These international commitments are listed in Annex 2. addition. the National Assembly is considering approval the of antidesertification convention. - 2.5.
+The country participates in various initiatives regional such as the Mediterranean Technical Environmental Assistance Program (METAP), Mediterranean Action Plan, Black Sea Environmental Program and Regional Agenda 21.
+To date, METAP has supported projects on solid waste management, institutional strengthening of the Ministry of Environment (ME). coastal zone management, and environmental finance.
 Also, METAP was recently asked to support five new projects for 1996-2000.
-Further, Turkey is (a) monitoring marine water quality in compliance with MEDPOL Phase III; (b) preparing an investment portfolio to minimize land-based sources of pollution: and (c) helping prepare an Agenda 21 plan for the Mediterranean.
+Further, Turkey is (a) monitoring marine water quality in compliance with MEDPOL Phase III; (b) preparing an investment portfolio to minimize land-based sources of pollution; and (c) helping prepare an Agenda 21 plan for the Mediterranean.
 It also hosts a Pollution Prevention and Program Coordination Unit and the Regional Activity Center for Routine Pollution Monitoring.
 Finally, it began preparing the Regional Agenda 21 together with the Central Asian and Balkan countries' environment ministries.